Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/22_chapter-19.md

 - knunery

-- Albert Manhattan - A redrawing of surt's Classical Ruin Tiles (http://opengameart.org/content/classical-ruin-tiles) at higher resolution.
+- Albert Manhattan - A redrawing of Surt's Classical Ruin Tiles (http://opengameart.org/content/classical-ruin-tiles) at higher resolution.

 - Ivan Voirol - butterflies are CC0 and CC-BY